sarah-zhan/house_price_prediction/README.md

 - upload your csv and check your score and ranking 😊 my first 2 tries are the same: 0.146; there is no difference if you round the number or not.
-- definitely need more tunings, if you want to rank higher **You should be proud of yourself with this compitition.**
+- definitely need more tunings, if you want to rank higher
+- maybe start to use fewer features as the first step **You should be proud of yourself with this compitition.**

 ## Virtual Environment